gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 A key element to note is that both SDM predictions and LCBD values will have to be validated, hence they might require different methods.
-Metrics that measure the accuracy of categorical or probabilistic predictions in SDMs are well documented, in various forms.
+Metrics that measure the accuracy of categorical or probabilistic predictions in SDMs are well documented, and take various forms.
-Some require absence data to test against, and can be used on probabilistic predictions directly (area-under-curve, AUC) or after a conversion of the predictions to binary presence-absence using a certain threshold (Kappa index, measuring the difference between observed and chance agreement in a confusion matrix) [@Fran10a].
+Some require absence data to test against, and can be used on probabilistic predictions directly (area-under-curve, AUC) or after a conversion of the predictions to binary presence-absence using a given threshold (Kappa index, measuring the difference between observed and chance agreement in a confusion matrix) [@Fran10a].
 Other methods are appropriate for presence-only data, such as the Boyce Index.
-In any case, measuring
+In any case, measuring prediction error is only one part of the validation.
-prediction error is only one part of validation, and finding appropriate data for evaluation is almost as essential [@Fran10a], especially since we also aim to describe community structure.
+Finding appropriate data for evaluation is also critical [@Fran10a], especially since we aim to describe community structure.
-Separating the data into a training and testing dataset, with 70% and 30% of the observations for instance, is a possible approach common in machine learning methods, although all of the available observations might be needed in some cases [@Fran10a].
+Separating the data into training and testing datasets, with 70% and 30% of the observations for instance, is an approach common in machine learning methods.
+However, all of the available observations might be needed in some cases [@Fran10a].
 An interesting approach, suggested by @ElitGrah06 for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which both SDM predictions and beta diversity metrics could be tested.
 This approach has the advantage that the testing data is truly independent of the training one, hence it could be used with certain tests of significance.
-Although it might not cover the entire extent of the predictions in a single test, this method brings a closer comparison to the way LCBD metrics are used in most studies, and it would provide interesting perspectives if combined with other, full-extent validation methods.
+Although it might not cover the entire extent of the predictions in a single test, this method would bring a closer comparison to the way LCBD metrics are used in most studies.
+Therefore, it would provide interesting perspectives if combined with other, full-extent validation methods.

 ### 6. Alternative methods